Dzejnixu/Dzejnixu/README.md

 - 👋 Hi, I’m Dzejnixu
 - 👀 I’m interested in C#, JS, HTML
-- 🌱 I’m currently learning HTML, JD
+- 🌱 I’m currently learning HTML, C#
-- 💞️ I’m looking to collaborate on jerexpl
+- 💞️ Tried to collab with jerexpl
-- 📫 How to reach me kontaktdominiona@gmail.ocm
+- 📫 How to contact mekontaktdominiona@gmail.ocm

 <!---
 Dzejnixu/Dzejnixu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.